0phxlia/IHC-HPA-Image-Analysis/README.md

 # IHC-HPA-Image-Analysis

+## HPA Web Scraping Tool.qmd
+This web scraper built in R is able to extract all IHC tissue images and metadata.

 ## Python Vector Approach.py
 This repository contains a Python-based tool for quantifying protein expression in tissue images, focusing on DAB (brown) and Hematoxylin (blue) staining.
 The tool employs a vector-based approach for image processing, offering an alternative to traditional methods like ImageJ's colour deconvolution.